Avalors/RISC-V-Team2/docs/logbooks/antoine_log.md

     - Deleted pointless branch from our repo
     - Went over the instructions to go from lab 4 to the actual project
     - Split roles for hazard control, pipelining, cache, data memory

+### 30/11/2024
+    - Assisted in debugging the top testbench